 Europa Clipper is not designed to detect life itself, and the mission is unlikely to find direct evidence of living organisms.
 But by studying the moon’s chemical composition, geologic activity, gravity, magnetism and other properties, Clipper should be able to determine whether Europa has the right conditions to support life.

 “The mission's goals are just to assess the habitability,” Becker says.
-“It's the first step in that sort of long-term discovery of: Are we alone in the in the solar system?
+“It's the first step in that sort of long-term discovery of: Are we alone in the solar system?
 Or in the universe?”

 A new Jovian explorer